 Rockerfeller Center Christmas Tree

-The superstar attraction any given year during the New York festive season is the Rockerfeller Center Christmas Tree.
+The superstar attraction any given year during the New York festive season is the Rockerfeller Center Christmas Tree, which you can see at the top of this page among the choir of Plaza angels.
 It’s one of the most glorious sights at Christmastime anywhere in the world when in all its giant illuminated glory.
 The annual tradition officially began in 1933, the year 30 Rockerfeller Plaza opened.
 But a tree was erected there two years earlier during the depression-era construction of the Center, shortly after the site was cleared.
 It was Christmas Eve 1931 when workers decorated a more modest 20ft balsam fir with paper garlands, strings of cranberries, tin cans and even the tin foil ends of blasting caps.
 It was largely a symbol of thanks for their good fortune: that they had work in a time of great unemployment and poverty.
 The type of tree used predominantly through the decades is a Norway spruce, usually between 69-100ft tall.
 The Swarovski star that tops the tree has been used since 2004 and was created by German artist Michael Hammers.

 New York shops – now available in your own UK home.
 Macy’s, Bloomingdale’s and Saks Fifth Avenue all deliver to this country.
 So if you can’t get to New York quite yet, you can bring the city to you.
 Macy’s department store was made globally famous in the 1947 film “Miracle on 34th Street”.
 The Macy’s Thanksgiving Day Parade featured in the movie is a treasured national tradition, watched by millions every Thanksgiving Day.
 Macy’s now ship to the UK and have a UK website with prices in pounds sterling.
 Still no parade here yet, though.
 We’ll have to adopt Thanksgiving first, won’t we?
 Bloomingdale’s and Saks both have similar sites.
 There goes a dent in the bank balance.